Learn about the Reader SDK process flow and checkout flow and how they work.

-Reader SDK must be authorized with a mobile authorization code before it can be used to connect a Reader or accept payments.
-In general, authorizing Reader SDK and completing a transaction involves the following steps:
+The Reader SDK must be authorized with a mobile authorization code before it can be used to connect a Reader or accept payments.
+In general, authorizing the Reader SDK and completing a transaction involves the following steps:

-Reader SDK walks the user through the checkout flow.
+The Reader SDK walks the user through the checkout flow.

-Reader SDK syncs transaction details with Square servers.
+The Reader SDK syncs transaction details with Square servers.
 Transactions that include a card tender sync instantaneously.
 All other transactions sync asynchronously.

-Reader SDK returns the transaction details (or error details) to the mobile app.
-If the user does not tap "New Sale", or anywhere else on the Transaction Complete screen, the Reader SDK checkout flow automatically completes after 2 seconds.
+The Reader SDK returns the transaction details (or error details) to the mobile application.
+If the user doesn't choose New Sale, or anything else on the Transaction Complete screen, the Reader SDK checkout flow automatically completes after 2 seconds.

-The mobile app displays the transaction results.
+The mobile application displays the transaction results.

 Checkout configuration options include:

-setting tender (payment) types.
+- Setting tender (payment) types.

-whether or not to accept split tenders (paying with more than one method).
+- Whether to accept split tenders (paying with more than one method).

-whether or not to require a signature.
+- Whether to require a signature.

-whether or not to show the tip collection screen.
+- Whether to show the tip collection screen.

-pre-calculated tip amounts.
+- Precalculated tip amounts.

-adding a note.
+- Adding a note.

-skipping the receipt screen.
+- Skipping the receipt screen.

 By default, the Reader SDK accepts card tenders, doesn't accept split tenders, requires a signature, and disables tipping.